by Andrea M. Darcy

 All these things — anxiety, stress, low self-esteem, adult ADHD — can be contributing factors to a case of depression or burnout.

 And depression and information overload can become a symbiotic relationship, if not a positive one.
 We overload on info as a distraction from depression, which can then leave us feeling worse instead of better.

 Aside from the obvious, if highly unpopular, idea of monitoring your screen time?
 Or the logic notion of doing one thing at a time?
 What can be done?
 There are tactics that can help.
 Sign up to our blog now to know when our connected piece is released, ‘How to Handle Information Overload”.

 Want help to be more focused?
 Harley Therapy connects you with career counsellors and ADHD therapists in central London locations.
 Not in London?
-Our booking site connects you to registered therapists UK-wide, and Skype counsellors you can contact no matter where you live in the world.
+Our booking site connects you to registered therapists UK-wide, and online counsellors you can contact no matter where you live in the world.